 Indonesian kids are more particular about the way they throw their tooth.
 They throw it backward over their shoulder, and up over the roof of their house.
 Legend has it that if they throw the tooth straight, their new tooth will grow in straight.
 If they throw it crooked, on the other hand, let’s just say they’re probably going to need braces.

 While Indonesians are throwing their teeth over the roof, kids in other countries are throwing them directly onto the roof.
 In Korea, India, Haiti, Taiwan, Botswana, Sri Lanka and Greece, children throw their baby teeth onto the roof of their house.
 Some of them ask a rat (Haiti), a squirrel (Sri Lanka), a bird (India and Korea), or even the moon (Botswana) to bring them a new, strong tooth.

 In China and Japan, the kids are more specific about which teeth go where.
 They put any upper teeth they lose on the ground and throw any lower teeth they lose onto the roof.

 The loss of a tooth is still a loss, and kids in some countries give their teeth a proper burial.
-In Nepal, Turkey, Malaysia and Tajikistan, children and/or their parents bury lost baby teeth in the ground.
-Nepali believe if they don’t bury the tooth, a bird might find it and eat it, which means a new one won’t grow in its place.
-(Don’t overthink it.)
+In Nepal, Turkey, Malaysia and Tajikistan, children or their parents bury lost baby teeth in the ground.
+Nepali people believe if they don’t bury the tooth, a bird might find it and eat it, which means a new one won’t grow in its place (Don’t overthink it.).

 While kids in the other countries may just bury their tooth wherever’s convenient, the burial location in Turkey is anything but arbitrary.
 Turkish parents bury their child’s tooth in a place that reflects what they want for their future.
 For instance, if they want their kid to grow up to be a doctor, they’ll bury the tooth near a hospital.
 If they want their child to be a soccer player, they’ll bury it under a soccer field.